sgorinsky/sgorinsky/README.md

 - 👋 Hi, I’m @sgorinsky
-- 👀 I’m interested in building applications
+- 👀 I like building stuff
-- 🌱 Currently a data science student
+- 🌱 Data science student
-- 💞️ Happy to collaborate on any project
+- 💞️ Happy to collaborate
-- 📫 To get in touch, please email
+- 📫 To get in touch, email!

 <!---
 sgorinsky/sgorinsky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.